material-admin/doc-material-components/button-examples/Android/android-button-example.md

 ```

-### Toggle icon button
+### Icon

-The toggle icon button allows you to select from a group using an icon.
+Icons can be used as toggle buttons when they allow selection, or deselection, of a single choice, such as marking an item as a favorite.

-#### Toggle icon button example
+#### Icon example

 Source code APIs: